anderszone/wp-movie-website/README.md

 ## 🧭 Future development
 * Add a contact form and ensure proper form handling and validation.
+* Enhance the search function and create a search results page.
 * Create a user rating and review system for movies and TV shows.
 * Allow users to save watchlists for movies and TV shows.
+* Optimize for SEO by adding meta tags, schema markup, and Open Graph data.
 * Implement secure user authentication and authorization.
-* Add role-based access control for admin and user roles.
 * Include aria-attributes, color contrast, and font size to improve accessibility (WCAG).
-* Optimize for SEO by adding meta tags, schema markup, and Open Graph data.
-* Refactor the codebase to ensure more consistent styling and structure across components.
 * Enhance caching with a plugin like WP Rocket or custom transient API caching for TMDB requests.
+* Refactor the codebase to ensure more consistent styling and structure.
 * Add unit and integration tests to improve reliability and maintainability.